 Al. Cheglakov (signature)

-The first stop of the tourists from the location of the tent was at a distance of 17-20 km.
-The same distance was from Vizhay River.
+The first stop of the hikers from the location of the tent was at a distance of 17-20 km.
+The same distance was from Vizhay river.
 On the fifth day of searching we found 4 bodies, one of them female.
 After that we were taken home by helicopter to village of Vizhay.
 The mountain where the tent and the dead bodies were found is not a Mansi sacred place.
 Mansi sacred places are very far from there.
-While Stepan Kurikov and other Mansi helped with the search their behavior was normal and they even regretted that what happened to the tourists was so bad.
+While Stepan Kurikov and other Mansi helped with the search their behavior was normal and they even regretted that what happened to the hikers was so bad.
 What I saw and the circumstances under which they died I can only assume that they perish from the elements.
-Mansi should not be prosecuted for the death of the tourists.
-The group of tourists could have frozen because of a hurricane that tore the tent and broke loose and they try to fix it, or even managed to do that before being blown by the wind and dragged in the ravine, where they lost orientation and couldn't get back to the tent and died from the cold.
+Mansi should not be prosecuted for the death of the hikers.
+The group of hikers could have frozen because of a hurricane that tore the tent and broke loose and they try to fix it, or even managed to do that before being blown by the wind and dragged in the ravine, where they lost orientation and couldn't get back to the tent and died from the cold.
 I have nothing more to add.